TheG3ntleman/Metronome/objectives.md

+### Currently working on
+  1. Basic argument parser (bare bones, functionally null).
+  1.5 Add a script parser that will accept timetable specifications from files.
+(FROM INTERFACE, 1)
+  2. Actual timetabling stuff.

 ### Interface
 1. Make a language interpreter to accept specifications for a time table and then proceed to make it.